Frequently Asked Questions

 Can I come back if I need to leave the festival grounds?

 No problem!
 Of course, you need a ticket for each day of the festival.
-But all ticketed patrons will receive a wristband upon entering the festival, and if you need to leave and return the same day, your wristband will get you right back in without waiting in line at the box office.
+But all ticketed patrons will receive a GA or VIP wristband upon entering the festival each day.
+If you need to leave and return the same day, your wristband will get you right back in without waiting in line at the box office.

 Where can I stay?

-In 2025 we will again offer hotel packages!
+In 2026 we will again offer hotel packages!
+These go on sale at the beginning of early bird — we suggest you jump on this ASAP, as they will sell out quickly.
 Otherwise, there are a range of area hotels to choose from.

-We will also offer camping in partnership with Coal Tubin’.
+We also offer camping in partnership with Coal Tubin’.

 Is the festival handicapped-accessible?